 A few Christmas’ ago, my daughter was in a pretty bad way mentally and the state of her bedroom was a reflection of the chaos going on in her life then.
 So, I brought her the book ‘The lifechanging magic of tidying up by Marie Kondo.
 I am sure the book got lost somewhere in the mess that was her room but it got me thinking.
 I never really thought that I was much of a hoarder.
 But after 13. years in the one house, it deserved a closer look.

 For the past 20 months or so I have been regularly looking at all areas of the house to see what I no longer needed or used.
 I am surprised to say that I have probably emptied out a large truck full of ‘stuff’.
 With there still doesn’t seem to be a dent.
 But it has felt good to off-load things that I didn’t want or need.
 And help a local charity.

 But, my decluttering efforts was not being extended to my office.
 Calming technique number 2 was to tackle the office.
 I sorted all of my paperwork into logical piles.
 Threw away a lot that I was no longer working on but hadn’t gotten around to doing anything with.

 Pay The Bills

 One of my piles was the bills.
-I usually pay the bills as soon as they come in but with the One Funnel Away Challenge, I had buried a number of them under paperwork that I was using for the challenge.
+I usually pay the bills as soon as they come in.
+But, One Funnel Away Challenge buried them.

 Calming technique number 3 – I paid all of the bills.
 Not only did this reduce the clutter, it felt good to have them out of the way.